objecthub/swift-clformat/README.md

 which will result in padding of the output on the left.

 It is possible to inject a parameter from the list of arguments.
-The following examples show how `v` is used to do this for formatting a floating-point number with a configurable number of fractional digits:
+The following examples show how parameter `v` is used to do this for formatting a floating-point number with a configurable number of fractional digits.

 ```swift
 clformat("length = ~,vF", args: 2, Double.pi)